 com.adobe.granite.security.userInterface UserPropertiesManager interface, which will place data under the user’s node in

 /home/users.
 Make sure that pages that are unique per user are not cached.

 End-user data can be sent to third-party vendors such as CRMs and retrieved via APIs upon the user’s login to AEM and persisted (or refreshed) on the AEM user’s profile node, and used by AEM as needed.

-Real-time access to 3rd party services to retrieve profile attributes is possible, however, it is important to ensure this does not materially impact request processing in AEM.
+Real-time access to third-party services to retrieve profile attributes is possible, however, it is important to ensure this does not materially impact request processing in AEM.

 Publish-tier access policies, also called Closed User Groups (CUGs), are defined in the AEM author as described here.
-In order to restrict certain sections or pages of a website from some users, apply the CUGs as needed using the AEM author, as described here, and replicate them to the publish tier.
+To restrict certain sections or pages of a website from some users, apply the CUGs as needed using the AEM author, as described here, and replicate them to the publish tier.